 There are times, however, when a pedestrian may be partly to blame for the accident–and subsequently, their injuries.
 They may have failed to cross at a crosswalk, or they may have inadvertently darted out across the street.
 This is known as contributory negligence and it is what the insurance companies will claim–even if it is untrue.
 They may claim that you were partly–or mostly–responsible for your injuries, so that they can limit their own liabilities–and avoid a costly settlement.

 If you or someone you love has been injured in a pedestrian accident in Miami, Fort Lauderdale, Palm Beach, or anywhere in the State of Florida, you need an experienced Miami pedestrian accident lawyer on your side.
-Contact the Law Offices of Victor Dante to learn more about all of your legal options.
+Contact the Dante Law Firm, P.A. to learn more about all of your legal options.
 Call us at 305-949-2526 today to discuss your case.